-The School of Journalism and Communication (SOJC) is a community of media scholars and professionals dedicated to teaching, research, and creative projects that champion freedom of expression, dialogue, and democracy in service to future generations.
+The UO School of Journalism and Communication is a community dedicated to excellence in learning, research, and creative projects.
+We study issues that champion freedom of expression, diversity and equity, and democracy in service to current and future generations.

-By integrating theory and practice, we advance media scholarship and prepare students to become professional communicators, critical thinkers, and responsible citizens in a global society.
+By integrating theory and practice, we advance scholarship and prepare students to become professional communicators, critical thinkers, and responsible citizens in a global society.

 Accreditation and Public Accountability